- 1 Hour Loan

 You will be notified through your UCF email when the item is ready to be picked up at the Circulation Desk.

 If you are having trouble requesting materials, please contact the Circulation Department: 407-823-2580 or email@example.com.

 Patrons may request items that are currently available and they will be pulled for you in 24 hours.
 Requested items are still available on a first come first serve basis, regardless of outstanding holds.

 Items are held for seven days.
-Any materials not picked up after that time will have the hold deleted and will be returned to the stacks.
+Any materials not picked up after that time will have the hold deleted.

 - Upon request, UCF Libraries staff will help patrons find books while providing instruction on how books are shelved and reading call numbers.

 - By appointment, UCF Libraries staff will retrieve items from the stacks for patrons with a documented sensory or physical disability.
 Contact the Circulation Desk at the John C. Hitt Library or contact the staff at any other UCF Libraries location for assistance.